LucasJanin/Flickr2DayOne/README.md

 ## By Hand Fixes

 Unfortunately, I wasn't able to import a JSON file on Day One, so I used "Plain Text File" what's limited.
-So, some of the jobs need to be done "by hand":
+So, some part of the jobs need to be done "by hand".
+You can filter the posts using "flickrImport" to easy find all the poste to fix.

 * Add the GPS coordinates to the post
   * Copy location data present in the post (like "34.120273,-118.183643")